 - weakened immune system,

-- athlete's foot infection or other "ringworm" on the body.
+- athlete's foot infection or other fungal infections on the body.

 Find out what women really need.